payomagic/magic-square-generator/README.md

-# Magic Square Magic Trick
+# Magic Square (Magic Trick)

-A web-application generating an almost universal Magic Square for day of birth.
+A *web-application* generating an almost universal Magic Square from the **day of birth**.
-Many possible combinations.
+Many possible combinations and permutations.
 ## Patented.
+Original.
+Author from Czech : Stanislav Dvorak